PRIYANSUPULAK/Log_Analysis/README.md

 ## This project answers the following three questions:
 1. The most popular three articles of all time.
 2. The most popular authors of all time.
-3. The day on which more than 1% of requests lead to errors.
+3. The day on which more than 1% of HTTP requests lead to errors.

 ## views Made
 ### 1. article_views